Many health insurance premiums are tax-deductible, including the ones you pay for Medicare.

-Premiums are one of the many medical expenses the IRS allows you to deduct from your taxes each year.
-This includes the premiums you pay for Medicare.
+Premiums are one of the many medical expenses the IRS allows you to deduct from your yearly taxes.
+You can deduct all medical expenses over 7.5% of your adjusted gross income (AGI).

 You generally can’t deduct your premiums pretax, but you can include them in your yearly itemized deductions.

-But unlike premiums for insurance plans you get through an employer, Medicare premiums are generally not considered pretax.
+Unlike premiums for insurance plans you get through an employer, Medicare premiums are generally not considered pretax.
 Pretax deductions are those taken out of your wages before it’s taxed.

 In general, you can deduct:

-• Part C premiums.
-You can deduct Part C premiums if you meet the income rules.
+• Part C premiums: You can deduct Part C premiums if you meet the income rules.

-• Part D premiums.
-As with parts B and C, you can deduct your Part D premiums if you meet the income rules.
+• Part D premiums: As with parts B and C, you can deduct your Part D premiums if you meet the income rules.

-• Medigap.
-Medigap premiums can also be tax deductible.
+• Medigap: Medigap premiums can also be tax deductible.

 You’ll also receive a form from Medicare called a Medicare summary notice.
 A summary notice lists all the services you received, what Medicare paid for them, and the amount billed to you.

-You can use the information on your SSA-1099 and your summary notices to calculate the amount you paid in Medical expenses.
-The IRS allows you to include costs for services that original Medicare (parts A and B) doesn’t cover, such as:
+You can use the information on your SSA-1099 and summary notices to calculate the amount you paid in Medical expenses.

-Keep your bills and receipts from these services.
-You’ll need them to figure out your total medical expenses for the year.
 When you file your taxes, you’ll list these expenses, along with your premiums, as what’s called an itemized Schedule A deduction.

 You’ll receive separate statements from any privately sold Medicare plan you have — including Part C, Part D, and Medigap — unless you pay for any of them out of your Social Security benefits.